Ford readying Shelby GT500-powered F-150 Raptor to challenge Ram Rebel TRX?

 Ford may have an answer to the 1500 Rebel TRX being cooked up by Ram.

-The pickup gods must be pleased as multiple sources have confirmed to Car and Driver that the Blue Oval is readying an F-150 Raptor powered by the same engine fitted to the 2020 Mustang Shelby GT500.
+The pickup gods must be pleased as multiple sources have confirmed to Car and Driver in March that the Blue Oval is readying an F-150 Raptor powered by the same engine fitted to the 2020 Mustang Shelby GT500.
 We're talking a 5.2-liter supercharged V-8 with over 700 horsepower.

-The magazine reported on Friday that Ford will launch the uber-Raptor as a sendoff for the current F-150 generation, which first arrived as a 2015 model.
+The magazine reported in March that Ford will launch the uber-Raptor as a sendoff for the current F-150 generation, which first arrived as a 2015 model.
 That pegs the launch around late 2020 or early 2021, given Ford's typical product cycles for the F-150.
 Incidentally, that's roughly when Ram's Rebel TRX is due.

 The special Raptor isn't expected to receive the Shelby GT500's 7-speed dual-clutch transmission as well, though the standard Raptor's 10-speed automatic can handle plenty of grunt.
 The same transmission is found in the Chevrolet Camaro ZL1, where it handles 650 horsepower and 650 pound-feet of torque.